-Please use all the information available to you: this booklet; advice from teachers; your tutors and your parents.
+Please use all the information available to you: this booklet; advice from teachers; short films explaining each subject on the website, your tutors and your parents.
 All of these people know you in some way and may be able to suggest whether they think a subject would suit you as a learner.
-You will also be working on this in tutor time and may already have some firm ideas.

-There will be further opportunities to discuss options choices at the Parents' Evening on Thursday 6th February.
+There will be further opportunities to discuss options choices at the Parents' Evening on Thursday 4th February.

-The deadline for submitting your Options Form will be Monday 2nd March 2020.
-The completed form should be given to your tutor.
+The deadline for submitting your Options Form will be Friday 26th February.
+The completed form this year will be submitted online.